-Should you need to contact us about your child and their learning, please uses the year 4 email address firstname.lastname@example.org - please note that we will try to check these emails two or three times a week and respond when we are able to.
+Should you need to contact us about your child and their learning, please use the year four email address firstname.lastname@example.org.
+Please note that we will try to check these emails two or three times a week and respond when we are able to.
 If you need to contact school about a more urgent matter, please contact the office as usual.

 Each week, children will be given a list of spellings to learn plus a task to complete with these words.
 They will also be expected to use Spelling Shed to practise these words.
 There will also be a weekly MyMaths task to complete online.
 Some weeks there will also be additional topic homework in order to enhance their learning in areas like art, history or geography.